High-build Epoxy Coating Solutions for Unique Lift Situations

-PRODUCTS THAT OUTPERFORM Epoxytec Mortartec Ceramico is an epoxy-modified mortar.
+Epoxytec Mortartec Ceramico is an epoxy-modified mortar.
 It is a highly advanced, formulated epoxy blend incorporating cutting-edge epoxide technology with proprietary engineered curing agents.
-It combines a specific balance of Portland cement, hardened ceramics, graded silica aggregate, synthetic fibers and silica fume to produce one of the most coveted mortars in the industrial market today.
-Epoxytec Mortartec Ceramico exhibits excellent acid resistance, with incredible adhesive properties, barrier sealing capabilities, tolerances, and out-gassing, hydrostatic and MVT reduction.
+It combines a specific balance of Portland cement, hardened ceramics, graded silica aggregate, synthetic fibers, and silica fume to produce one of the most coveted mortars in the industrial market today.
+Epoxytec Mortartec Ceramico exhibits excellent acid resistance, with incredible adhesive properties, barrier sealing capabilities, tolerances, out-gassing, hydrostatic, and MVT reduction.

 Epoxytec Mortartec Ceramico was then applied at 1/4” minimum thickness.
 The product was kept under humid conditions while curing and away from direct sunlight to avoid dry-out conditions.
 Epoxytec CPP Sprayliner was applied as a protective topcoat.